 This opposition to musical instruments and choral singing gradually disappeared during the 19th century.
 Quakers today no longer oppose in any way either group singing or the use of musical instruments.
 In those Quaker meetings holding "unprogrammed" worship (where those gathered wait upon the Spirit in silence), any singing done during actual worship services is usually done individually and a capella.
 (Note: there are also other branches of Friends that utilize a form of worship more similar to Protestant worship services with pre-planned hymn singing utilized as part of the service.)

 Peter wrote an article in Friends Journal in 2002 about the history of "Music Among FGC Quakers".
 The article focuses especially on group singing among "unprogrammed" Quaker meetings (those that do not have pastors and hold worship where people gather in silence and speak spontaneously under the guidance of Spirit) - and at FGC gatherings (week-long gatherings of about 1500 Friends mainly from this branch of Friends held on a college campus in the US each summer).

 The fact that Quaker opposition to music-making has thoroughly disappeared is reflected in the rich array of Quaker musicians today.

-See the Directory of Quaker (Folk) Musicians. (this Directory will be moved to this site in the future.)
+We have created a Directory of Quaker Musicians.
+(This Directory will be moved to this site in the future.)